Browse by Medical Category

 Translational research is the engine that moves science from the laboratory bench to the hospital bed and back again.

-Our translational research team works closely with basic scientists to identify new discoveries that have promising medical applications.
+Translational researchers works closely with basic scientists to identify new discoveries that have promising medical applications.
+They then partner with clinicians to test the efficacy of these treatments in humans.

 Massachusetts General Hospital provides a uniquely productive setting for translational research by pairing a vast basic research division with one of the top clinical hospitals in the country.
 This provides excellent opportunities for cross-disciplinary collaboration.